One mile! And it only took 5 years!

 I am really excited to see the city working to become a more bike friendly place.
 Riding a bike rather than driving is one of the most effective tools we have to reduce energy use, and reducing energy use is the most effective means we have of making the world a better place.
 Ride on!

-responding to a comment by danceralamode
+comment by danceralamode

 06.22.10 - 1:53 pm